ZakStar17/ash-examples/README.md

 `src_access_mask` and `dst_access_mask` constitute a memory dependency.
 Values in these masks can be something_WRITE or something_READ.
 They say:

-- If `src_access_mask` is _WRITE and `dst_access_mask` is _READ, then any memory written in any stage in `src_stage_mask` will be made available to read in all stages indicated in `dst_stage_mask`.
+- If `src_access_mask` is `_WRITE` and `dst_access_mask` is `_READ`, then any memory written in any stage in `src_stage_mask` will be made available to read in all stages indicated in `dst_stage_mask`.
 This corresponds to doing a cache clean (a flush) and prevents read-after-write hazards.
-- If `src_access_mask` is _WRITE and `dst_access_mask` is _WRITE, then any memory written in any stage in `src_stage_mask` will be made available to be overwritten in all stages indicated in `dst_stage_mask`.
+- If `src_access_mask` is `_WRITE` and `dst_access_mask` is `_WRITE`, then any memory written in any stage in `src_stage_mask` will be made available to be overwritten in all stages indicated in `dst_stage_mask`.
 This prevents write-after-write hazards (so that changes made by the first write don't get lost in the cache).

 Basically, all combinations of memory in `src_stage_mask` + `src_access_mask` will be made available to all combinations of memory `dst_stage_mask` + `dst_access_mask`.
-It doesn't make sense to indicate any _READ access in `src_access_mask` as it doesn't perform any memory changes that should be made available.
+It doesn't make sense to indicate any `_READ` access in `src_access_mask` as it doesn't perform any memory changes that should be made available.
 In this example, all memory written by "clear" commands will be visible to any "copy" command when it executes.

-This mask barrier only affects commands that belong to the marked src_stages before the pipeline barrier and only affects the commands that belong to dst_stages after the barrier.
-Any other commands are free to execute in any order unless more dependencies are introduced.
+This mask barrier only affects commands that belong to the marked src_stages before the pipeline barrier and only affects the commands that belong to dst_stages after the barrier, unless the other commands also depend on the commands being affected.
+For example, if there exists a barrier that indicates that A must happen before B, introducing another barrier which states that B must happen before C will also imply that A must happen before C, creating an execution chain.

-// wrong
-`HOST_READ` and `HOST_WRITE` are a bit special type of `vk::AccessFlags2`. `HOST_READ` makes memory available to the host and `HOST_WRITE` flushes memory written by the host.
-These are only needed if the memory type that is operated on doesn't have the `HOST_COHERENT_BIT` and

 #### Buffer memory barriers

 Buffer memory barriers are very similar to normal memory barriers.
 The only difference is that they restrict the execution and memory dependencies to just a subsection of a buffer instead of all memory objects.

-  They say, "make all memory accessed in the
+### Queue submission and host/device memory synchronization

+Memory between host and device may have to be synchronized two times, once as a [Domain operation](https://docs.vulkan.org/spec/latest/appendices/memorymodel.html#memory-model-vulkan-availability-visibility) (to make memory visible to the device or host) and once as a standard memory dependency (to make memory available to commands).

+When communicating between host and device, data may reside in the host domain or device domain.
+Unless the worked memory type is marked with the `HOST_COHERENT_BIT` flag, a explicit memory domain operation must be performed to synchronize data across domains (mapping and unmapping memory does not accomplish this):

+- `device.flush_mapped_memory_ranges(ranges)`: Makes all writes in the host domain available to the device domain.
+- `device.invalidate_mapped_memory_ranges(ranges)`: Makes all writes in the device domain (that have been made accessible) visible to the host domain.

+To actually make host memory that is already in the device's domain available to commands or make command memory writes again visible to the device's domain (note that this doesn't have anything to do with where the object resides or if the memory type has the `HOST_COHERENT_BIT` flag) special access flags `HOST_READ` and `HOST_WRITE` are used.
+For example:

+- A memory dependency with `HOST_WRITE` as `src_access_mask` and `TRANSFER_READ` as `dst_access_mask` will make host writes available to be read by transfer commands.
+- A memory dependency with `SHADER_WRITE` as `src_access_mask` and `HOST_READ` as `dst_access_mask` will make shader writes available to the device's (general) domain.

+Submitting a batch in a queue submission will perform an implicit memory domain operation from host to device as well as an implicit visibility operation on all host writes.
+This means that `device.flush_mapped_memory_ranges(ranges)` and a memory dependency with `HOST_WRITE` as `src_access_mask` and `MEMORY_READ` as `dst_access_mask` are performed automatically when submitting work to a queue on all objects that belong to the submitted device.
+This means that flushing memory and making memory available from the `HOST_WRITE` access flag is not necessary to make the device be able to read memory properly.

+In a nutshell, explicit host-device synchronization is needed when:

+- A batch has been submitted, and while it is in execution, new writes performed by the host must be made visible and available to the device.
+- The host must access data written by the device.

+This example records an execution dependency (and if necessary also uses `device.invalidate_mapped_memory_ranges(ranges)`) so that the CPU can read data that has been written by the device and save it to a file.

+/////

 The application can be resumed by the following steps: